-Robert Sobukwe’s movingly life is fast becoming the epitome these days.
+Robert Sobukwe’s movingly life is fast becoming the epitome of change politics these days.
 Be it on falliest radical status messages or Memorial lectures to counter the overly celebrated ruling party’s struggle leaders.
 Last year, the icon appeared as the point of reference for the #FeesMustFall movement.

 However, Sobukwe is not just another struggle icon.
 He’s the founding president of the Pan Africanist Congress (of Azania), responsible for the March 21st, 1960 nationwide protest against the Pass Law.
-It’s been a long episode to the deserved acclaim for the late political dissident from the small Eastern Cape Town, Graaff-Reinet, who started his political journey as a member of the ANC Youth League.
+It’s been a long episode to the deserved acclaim for the late political dissident from the small Eastern Cape Town, Graaff-Reinet, who started his political journey as a member of the African National Congress Youth League.

-In 1959, Sobukwe and the Africanist identifying ANC members broke away from the party in objection to the Freedom Charter and the inclusion of Communist Party of South Africa.
+In 1959, Sobukwe and Africanists identifying ANC members broke away from the party in objection to the Freedom Charter and the inclusion of the Communist Party of South Africa in the political formation.
 The break away was to bring to fruition, Sobukwe’s Ideological Africanist outlook that seeked to address prevailing material conditions for Africans by a formal systematized Apartheid regime.

 The history of his political career thereafter till his death in 1978, is a remarkable one, it includes a “Sobukwe Clause”, Robben Island imprisonment, internal exile and the Sharpeville Massacre.
 A great story to follow up.